-Regenerator Locked Lights when SYNC I/O is regenerating time code at its video, LTC, and MTC outputs locked with the incoming positional reference source.
-Also lit whenever SYNC I/O is generating time code internally.
+Regenerator Locked Lights when the SYNC I/O is regenerating time code at its video, LTC, and MTC outputs locked with the incoming positional reference source.
+Also lit whenever the SYNC I/O is generating time code internally.

-Connected to SYNC I/O Lights when the SYNC Setup window is the front-most window and is communicating with SYNC I/O.
+Connected to SYNC I/O Lights when the SYNC Setup dialog is the front-most window and is communicating with the SYNC I/O.

-Waiting for SYNC I/O Lights when the SYNC Setup window is the front-most window and is unable to communicate with SYNC I/O.
+Waiting for SYNC I/O Lights when the SYNC Setup dialog is the front-most window and is unable to communicate with the SYNC I/O.

-Port Relinquished Lights when the SYNC Setup window is not the front-most window or is unable to allocate a serial port with which to communicate with SYNC I/O.
+Port Relinquished Lights when the SYNC Setup dialog is not the front-most window or is unable to allocate a serial port with which to communicate with the SYNC I/O.